ajv-validator/ajv/README.md

 - _macro_: macro function
 - _inline_: compiling function that returns code (as string)
 - _async_: an optional `true` value if the validation function is asynchronous (whether it is compiled or passed in _validate_ property); in this case it should return a promise that resolves with a value `true` or `false`.
 This option is ignored in case of "macro" and "inline" keywords.
+- _errors_: an optional boolean indicating whether keyword returns errors.
+If this property is not set Ajv will determine if the errors were set in case of failed validation.

 _validate_, _compile_, _macro_ and _inline_ are mutually exclusive, only one should be used at a time.